Bealtaine ’25 she wrote a letter to a man she hadn’t met yet.

 Bealtaine ’26 she married him.

-A year before this wedding, Candy went to the Bealtaine fire festival and wrote a letter — to a partner she hadn’t met yet.
-She described him line by line: someone who’d be her quiet, her rest, her shelter, her companion.
+A year before this wedding, Candy went to the Bealtaine fire festival — the old Irish festival of beginnings, light, threshold — and wrote a letter.
+The letter was addressed to a partner she hadn't met yet.
+She described him line by line.
+Someone who'd be her quiet.
+Her rest.
+Her shelter.
+Her companion.
 She threw the letter in the fire.
-She decided, out loud, that by the next Bealtaine she’d be married to him.
+She told the fire — and herself — that by the next Bealtaine, she'd be married to him.

 In August she met James on Tinder.
 They chatted for a week.
-On their first date she looked at him, didn’t wait for hello, and kissed him.
+On their first date she looked at him, didn't wait for hello, and kissed him.
 They both knew.
-They told each other later that they both knew that first night.
+They told each other, later, that they'd both known that first night.

 He proposed on Halloween.
 She jumped on him again.
 The date was the only thing they didn't need to discuss: Bealtaine.
 May 2nd, 2026 — exactly one year, to the day, from her letter.